How Bone and Tissue Regeneration Works

 - Guided Tissue Regeneration (GTR): This procedure is similar to GBR, however GTR is more focused on regenerating the soft tissues that support your teeth.
 GTR is used to repair damaged periodontal structures including bone, periodontal ligaments and connective tissue attachments.

 The earlier you receive bone regeneration, the better!
-It can prevent you from losing any more teeth or damaging any more soft tissues.
+See your periodontist in Boulder as soon as possible.
+Bone regeneration can prevent you from losing any more teeth or damaging any more soft tissues.
 Gum disease cannot be cured, but it can be treated.
-Always remember to practice good oral hygiene and visit Dr. Jose Lopez regularly for cleanings and checkups.
+Always remember to practice good oral hygiene and visit Dr. Jose Lopez, your Boulder periodontics provider, for regularly for cleanings and checkups.